kurkilmo/kalenteriproggis/README.md

 ## Setting up the production environment
 ### .env file
-To connect to your MySQL database, you need to create a .env file.
+To connect to your MySQL database, you need to create a .env file in the backend folder.
 The .env file should contain following information:
 - MYSQL_HOST="host location here"
 - MYSQL_USER="username"
 - MYSQL_PASSWORD="password"